 Prioritization within the ATN/IPS System

-At the domain level

 For different application types

-The ATN/IPS system shall support data traffic associated with the AC and AIS Domains and it is thus necessary that the system be able to prioritize traffic such that safety critical communications do not suffer delay or loss through the presence of lower priority data.
+The ATN/IPS system shall support data traffic associated with the AC Domain, which currently carries application traffic including ATS and AOC.
+Furthermore, it is anticipated that further applications will be hosted on this system in future.

+It is thus necessary that the system be able to prioritize traffic such that safety critical communications do not suffer delay or loss through the presence of lower priority data.
 While the handling of data outside of the ATN/IPS System is out of the control of the system, prioritization shall be effected at all points within the system where a conflict of priority may exist.

-Wherever demand for resource is greater than there is resource available, the prioritization shall ensure that ACD traffic is handled in preference to AISD traffic.

 It is assumed that control of prioritization rests with the ATN/IPS system and is not driven by any characteristic of the data traffic that cannot be verified by that system.
-This would imply that the DS field of AISD packets could not be used for prioritization as AISD applications could maliciously modify the field without permission.
+This would imply that the DS field of packets could only be used for prioritization if it were to be set by the ATN/IPS system or if the application was trusted by the system.

-Within data domains, certain applications may be higher priority than others such that their data should be treated preferentially.

 QoS Management